ng-consult/ng1-server/README.md

 - You can have big SEO benefits
 - Your website will behave as a web application - which means a much richer UX.
 - You get huge performances benefits by server side caching REST API and templateCache and replay them in your client instantly on page load
-- You can start developiing your website with Angular, server side render it, and later port it into a mobile app with [cordova]()
+- You can start developing your website with Angular, server side render it, and later port it into a mobile app with [cordova]()

 <!--
 [//]: # ##Comparing server prerendering with no prerendering